 Nowadays, with the ongoing dilemma of our main energy source being not renewable.
-Such as fossil fuel and coal.
+Green power describes electricity produced from renewable sources that are less harmful to the environment than fossil fuels.
 We are now looking for ways and sources on how we can acquire energy sources.
 That is both renewable and clean at the same time.
 With our current sources of energy, it is difficult to get the balance of having sufficient energy.
 For our day to day use without harming the environment.
 That sometimes we prioritize the demand for energy needed to fuel our civilization while tossing aside the dangers it can do to the environment.

 Although we have alternatives available today due to the advances in our technology, sometimes it is more efficient to stick to the old ways.
 For the reason that they are efficient, and since they already existed, tested and proven for efficiency.
 We tend to just develop them more and not to focus on other sources of energy for practicality.
 Sometimes, this practicality has dire consequences that might even cause the collapse of our civilization in the future.